chanbengz/sustcsc-rs/README.md

 You should not
 - output a constant or random vector
-- use FFI or binding to other languages
+- use any external help using command line, but FFI is allowed
-- nor external crates that contain FFI or binding to other languages
     - if you do so, your code may failed to compile because of the environment
-    - this will be manually checked by us
+    - ensure that you update the `Cargo.toml` and (`Dockerfile` or document)

 You can do the following
 - insert inline assembly code, but make sure it is supported by the target CPU